Let's talk about test... Frank Paymans

 If I may mention another success.
 We started in the corporate-mid-market with the philosophy of the power of simplicity.
 Now we see many larger organisations becoming clients, including RadboudUMC, Action and NIBC bank.
 It does mean something to your development but it also says a lot about your successes.

-What does the next 10 years look like for Testersuite?
+What do the next 10 years look like for Testersuite?

 We are working on a growth plan.
 The team is growing at the moment.
 We have a well-functioning commercial and marketing department.
 We are professionalising many of the components.
 We are professionalising a number of areas and involving the team in this.
 There are a number of aspects to this.

 First of all, we will continue to develop the product.
-We are positioning Testersuite even more as a platform for collaboration within organisations and we are also focusing more on further versatility, inbound marketing and sales.
+We are positioning Testersuite even more as a platform for collaboration within organizations.Furthermore, we are putting more effort into further versaasing, inbound marketing and sales.

 And, of course, we are expanding our market share not only in the Netherlands but internationally as well.